 - Director of Administration, Office of Attorney General (1998-2002), the only non-attorney on the senior management team of what was then Virginia’s third largest law firm.
 As head of the administration division Steve was responsible for personnel, budget, payroll, the physical plant, information systems, the law library and the regional offices.
 He was appointed by Mark Earley.

 - Executive Director of the Joint Republican Caucus (1988-1992).
-After 18 months as state party press secretary, Steve became the first full-time executive of the former joint caucus.
-On his watch the Caucus membership increased 14 seats, despite the Democratic House gerrymander of 1991.
+After 18 months as state party press secretary, Steve became the first full-time executive of what was then a joint caucus.
+On his watch the caucus membership increased by 14 seats, despite the Democratic House gerrymander of 1991.

-Steve and his wife, Pam, reside in Richmond’s Northside.
+Steve and his wife, Pam, reside in Henrico County.
 Both are graduates of The College of William and Mary.